Phase transition in preferential attachment-detachment through embedding: Limit in-degree distributions and tail behaviour

 \end{teo}

 Theorem \ref{teo1} follows from Theorem \ref{teo2} stated in Section \ref{S:TheEmbedding} and known asymptotics for $\mathbf{B}$, ${}_2\mathbf{F}_1$ and $\mathbf{U}$.
-The proof of Theorem \ref{teo2} is based on an embedding of the Markov chain $\mathbf{d}$ into a generalized Yule model and on the asymptotics for generalized Yule models proved in \cite{politosacerdotelanski}.
+The proof of Theorem \ref{teo2} is based on an embedding of the Markov chain $\mathbf{d}$ into a generalized Yule model and on the asymptotics forthe latter proved in \cite{politosacerdotelanski}.

 \begin{obs} In regime (i) \emph{no edge detachment} happens and $(p_j)_{j\geq 0}$ is a Yule-Simon distribution.
 In the \emph{supercritical regime} (ii) edge detachment happens, but attachment outweighs it, $\lambda_2>\mu_2$.
 In this case we observe a power law behaviour of $(p_j)_{j\geq 0}$.
 In the \emph{subcritical regime} (iii) detachment outweighs attachment and the tail of $(p_j)_{j\geq 0}$ decays exponentially.
 In the \emph{critical regime} (iv) we observe an intermediate decay, strictly faster than polynomial and strictly slower than exponential.